Managed and Unmanaged Code in C#

-In this article, I am going to discuss the Managed and Unmanaged Code in .NET Application.
+In this article, I am going to discuss the Managed and Unmanaged Code in C#.
 Please read our previous article where we discussed Common Language Specification (CLS) in detail.
+At the end of this article, you will understand what are Managed Code and Unmanaged code in C# and how they are executed in .NET Application in detail.

-Understanding the Managed and Unmanaged Code in .NET Application:
+Understanding the Managed and Unmanaged Code in C#.NET Application:

 Whenever you create any exe (i.e. console application, windows application, class library project, etc.) or web application (i.e. ASP.NET MVC, Web API, ASP.NET, etc.) in dot net using visual studio and using any dot net supported programming language such as C#, VB, etc., then these applications are run completely under the control of CLR (Common Language Runtime).